 How quickly do children grow out of things?
 Their clothes, shoes, toys, and perhaps most expensively, their bedrooms.
 If you’re not looking to redecorate the whole room, but simply make a few updates, there’re plenty of options you can consider.
 Here are a few tips for how to revitalise your child’s bedroom, that won’t cost the earth.

 Wallpaper a bright feature wall

 Adding a feature wall to a child’s bedroom can be a nice way to brighten up the room without making the décor too busy.
 Don’t feel you need to stick to children’s wallpaper.
-There are many pretty wallpaper patterns that will work in a child’s bedroom, and you won’t have to worry about the decor becoming too babyish.
+Many pretty wallpaper patterns will work in a child’s bedroom, and you won’t have to worry about the decor becoming too babyish.

 If you’re not sure how to wallpaper a wall, there are plenty of easy options such as paint the wall, and peel and stick products.
 This cuts out a lot of the messy pasting and sticking.

 Paint a rainbow

 If a feature wall sounds like a good idea, but you’re really not keen on wallpapering, how about painting a rainbow instead?
 This will not only add a splash of colour to the bedroom but will make it feel cheerier and more positive.

 This is a great way to use up bits of leftover paint that you have lying around the house.
 If you don’t have any leftover paint to use, order small sample tins of different colour paints to create the rainbow.
 You can either paint a rainbow mural over the whole of one wall or simply pick a small section, perhaps over the bed to paint your rainbow.